 Bike accidents can happen for a number of reasons, including a bicyclist's own error, defective roadways or a driver's negligence.
 Drivers can operate negligently by speeding, tailgating, failing to stop at traffic lights or stop signs, operating under the influence of alcohol or drugs, texting while driving, talking on a cellphone and other reasons.
 Injuries can occur on the road, but also when cars back into parking spaces or occupants open the door without looking and strike bicyclists, a practice known as "dooring."

-Speak to a Massachusetts bicycle accident lawyer if you were in a bicycle accident, you may have serious injuries, including broken bones, a concussion or internal injuries.
+Speak to a Boston bicycle accident attorney if you were in a bicycle accident.
+You may have serious injuries, including broken bones, a concussion or internal injuries.
 Even if your injuries are not visible, it is important to seek medical treatment immediately.

 If you have been injured by a motorist, Massachusetts law provides you up to $8,000 in personal injury protection (PIP) benefits for medical bills and lost wages.
 If the driver was negligent, you may be entitled to additional damages.
 It is important to learn your rights because you may be unable to work for a period of time.